 The concentration of TP, which could be regulated by implementing measures to control inputs into Tai Lake, rather than TN, pH, WT or SD, was the key factor determining the total biomass of phytoplankton.
 Change points of the response of the phytoplankton community to TP were determined using the TITAN (Fig. 5).
-Sum scores for sensitive (z-) taxa (cyanobacteria, green algae, and cryptophyceae) had a change point at 56.1 $\mu$ g TP/L. The change point for sum (z+) taxa (tolerant taxa), including diatom and euglenophyta, was found at 103.5 $\mu$ g TP/L. Quantiles (10, 50, 95, and 95%) corresponding to change points from 500 replicates are also reported (Table S1).
+Sum scores for sensitive (z-) taxa (cyanobacteria, green algae, and cryptophyceae) had a change point at also found.
+These results gae, and cryptophyceae) had a change point at 56.1 μ g TP/L. The change point for sum (z+) taxa (tolerant taxa), including diatom and euglenophyta, was found at 103.5 μ g TP/L. Quantiles (10, 50, 95, and 95%) corresponding to change points from 500 replicates are also reported (Table S1).